 Serious injuries and deaths for vulnerable road users

-In the 5 years to June 2022, the average annual rate of fatalities and serious injuries for vulnerable users (cyclists and pedestrians) was 12.6 per 100,000 residents.
+In the 5 years to June 2023, the average annual rate of fatalities and serious injuries for vulnerable users (cyclists and pedestrians) was 13 per 100,000 residents.
 This has been declining from over 19 per 100,000 residents in the years between June 2011 to 2014.
-Before this, fatalities and serious injuries had increased from 15.7 per 100,000 in 2005.
-In the year to June 2022, 42 vulnerable road users were killed or seriously injured on Christchurch roads.
-93% of these occurred on Christchurch City Council controlled roads in the city.
+In the year to June 2023, 50 vulnerable road users were killed or seriously injured on Christchurch roads.
+86% of these occurred on Christchurch City Council controlled roads in the city, with the remainder occurring on NZTA controlled roads.

 Positive result